Q1. How do I set up LEAD.bot in Slack?

 Q11.
 What is the max number of users on the free version?

-After your Basic Plan unlimited free tiral ends, the free version will match up to 30 active users per matching round.
+After your Basic Plan unlimited free trial ends, the free version will match up to 30 active users per matching round.
+However, certain functions are not included in the free version, such as customizing introduction messages.

 Q12.
 What parameters does LEAD.bot match people with?